Skip to main content

 You should have received an email with a “return link” when you created the application.
 You may also enter the application by entering through your path link, either the Certification Pathway or the Long-Term Experience Pathway.

-FAMIA applicants must have maintained AMIA membership for 3 of the last 5 years ( may or may not be sequential) and be a current member to be eligible to apply.
-A year is defined as January 1 – December 31 and the current year is not counted as one of the 3 years.
+FAMIA applicants must have maintained AMIA membership for 3 of the last 5 years (may or may not be sequential) and be a current member to be eligible to apply.
+A year is defined as January 1 – December 31.

 No, You must have at least two years post-education experience for both the Certification Pathway and the Long-Term Experience Pathway.
 Pleases consider applying after graduation and when you gain more work experience.